SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

-# Collobaration Project
+# Collobaration Project - EBONKEEP
 ### 2412587
 ### Kuranage Senith Madushan Perera

 ## Game Artificial Intelligence - FGCT7011

 ## Overview
 This is a collaborative team project for the FGCT7011 Game Artificial Intelligence module.
-Our game is called “Project Ebonkeep”.
+Our game is called “Ebonkeep”.
 This game is a boss fight 3D game with a medieval theme powered by game AI and was created using Unreal Engine 5.
 The main objective of the game is for the player to go to a castle and defeat the AI-controlled guards, sword and bow guards there.
 After defeating them, the player has to search a special potion and increases his health, unlocks the fire arrow power, and faces the final large golem boss enemy.
 The golem boss, sword guards and bow guards all of these are created using behavior trees and blueprints.
 Additionally, the game also has NPC characters called villagers.
 We do not use behavior trees for them, but only regular blueprints.
 Our team consists of six people: three artists, two programmers and a designer.
 Everyone was new to Unreal Engine.
 So it was important to learn from each other on the project.
 When one didn’t know, the other helped.
 By being able to work well in a team environment.